ByronDev121/deep-rl-for-vision-based-autonomous-driving/README.md

-# literature-review
+# Masters Code:
-Practical implementation of the literature review section for my masters paper entitled "Deep Reinforcement Learning for Autonomous Driving"
+All code for my masters paper entitled "Deep Reinforcement Learning for Autonomous Driving"